Definition, common applications of a due diligence process in various sectors, and how-to resources

 Then there’s the operational context:

-The diligence team should give the buyer everything that it needs to make a well-informed strategic decision.
+The diligence team should give the buyer everything that it needs for well-informed strategic decision-making.

 Due diligence can make or break a merger or acquisition.
 Conducting diligence is how the prospective buyer gathers evidence to determine whether the seller is financially sound, to see if it’s a good cultural and technological fit for its existing operations, and what issues could delay or end the deal.